OWASP/www-chapter-aligarh/index.md

 ---

-layout: col-sidebar
+layout: default by Anwar Faiz
 title: OWASP Aligarh
-tags: example-tag
-region: Asia
+tags: owasp, aligarh, india, security, software, developemnt
+region: Asia, Aligarh, AMU, India

 ---

 <div style='color:red;'>

-This is the official OWASP Page for Aligarh Chapter for Open Web Application Security Project (OWASP).
+This is the official OWASP Page for Aligarh Chapter for Open Web Application Security Project (OWASP). <br/>

-Short link for sharing and easy to remember Wiki Page - https://bit.ly/2EzbnwG
+Short link for sharing and easy to remember Wiki Page - https://bit.ly/2EzbnwG <br/><br/>

+## Social Media: <br/>
-Google Group: This is the official Google group of the Aligarh Chapter for Open Web Application Security Project (OWASP) - https://groups.google.com/g/owasp-aligarh-chapter
+Google Group: This is the official Google group of the Aligarh Chapter for Open Web Application Security Project (OWASP) - https://groups.google.com/g/owasp-aligarh-chapter <br/>

 Zoom Meeting: We will use Zoom or Slack for meetups.
-Use www.zoom.us and/or download the Zoom App.
+Use www.zoom.us and/or download the Zoom App. <br/>

-Facebook Page: This is the official Facebook group of the Aligarh Chapter for Open Web Application Security Project (OWASP) - https://www.facebook.com/groups/2795458137222902
+Facebook Page: This is the official Facebook group of the Aligarh Chapter for Open Web Application Security Project (OWASP) - https://www.facebook.com/groups/2795458137222902 <br/><br/>

 Region: Aligarh, UP, India.